rototor/pdfbox-graphics2d/README.md

 - Drawing text.
 At the moment all text is drawn as vector shapes, so no fonts are embedded.
 RTL languages are supported.

-The following features are not supported:
+The following features are not supported (yet):

+- (Alpha-)Composite with a rule different then AlphaComposite.SRC_OVER.
 - copyArea().
 This is not possible to implement.
 - hit().
 Why would you want to use that?